Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 $ kubectl version
 ```

-We can monitor the health of the cluster using:
+We can check the health of the cluster using:

 ```bash
 $ kubectl get componentstatuses